Jonesad-ETSU/awesomewm-config/README.md

 ## Gallery
 The following image uses the <strong>[Juno](https://github.com/EliverLara/Juno)</strong> GTK3+ theme:
 <img align='center' alt='Bright colors sharks and water with a matching drop-down theme' src="images/showcase_juno_sharks.png"/>
-The same setup as above but with the panel hidden:
 <img align='center' alt='Bright colors sharks and water with the panel hidden to the top of the screen' src="images/showcase_juno_sharks_hidden_panel.png"/>
 <br/>
 The following uses the <strong>[Adwaita-Dark]()</strong> GTK3+ theme: